danjeffrey/NeuralNetwork/README.md

 This is a learning exercise and not intended to be a state of the art or commercial grade tool.

-Your contributions, input, and critiques are more than welcome.
+Any suggestions and critiques would be greatly appreciated.